Forest Monitoring for Transparent Supply Chains

-We are strengthening global monitoring of commodity-driven forest loss and advancing restoration across the globe.
+We are strengthening forest monitoring of commodity-driven forest loss and advancing restoration across the globe.
 Learn more about how we plan to work together with partners and stakeholders to achieve this and create a shared data ecosystem.

 Peru